How it works

 In recognition of hospices’ important role in in-memory giving and their more limited resources, Legacy Foresight is pleased to offer any local hospice that is a member of Hospice UK a 50% reduction on the standard programme fee

-In-Memory Insight is funded by a consortium of charities who commit to the programme on an annual basis - the project cycle runs from July to June.
+In-Memory Insight is funded by a consortium of charities who commit to the programme on an annual basis.

 All new joiners receive an introductory presentation and a set of briefing reports on the past 6 years findings.
 To access this research archive, you pay a one-off premium equivalent to this year’s project subscription.
 Thereafter the annual fee is lower.